"Big Mouth" Finally Gave Missy Her Voice

 Next season, Edebiri will be able to really reintroduce us to the mosaic that is Missy.
 It helps that she already feels a kinship with her.
 "I think Missy is one of the characters that I relate to the most.
 I’m very anxious and kind of dorky and weird, and definitely was that as a kid," Edebiri told Entertainment Weekly.
 "Also, the buckteeth, the buckteeth gang!"

-Fans seem excited to take this journey of self-realization with Missy because so many, just like Edebiri, see themselves in the character.
-"I didn’t realize how much I needed Missy to explore her Black roots," a fan named @itsbrownee wrote.
+Fans seem excited to take this journey of self-realisation with Missy because so many, just like Edebiri, see themselves in the character.
+"I didn’t realise how much I needed Missy to explore her Black roots," a fan named @itsbrownee wrote.
 Luckily, those involved with Big Mouth did.

 Advertisement